-Gross margin for the first quarter of fiscal 2008 was 51.3%, up from 50.5% for the fourth quarter of fiscal 2007 and 44.6% in the first quarter of fiscal 2007.
-Services gross margin for the first quarter of fiscal 2008 was 24.1%, an improvement from the levels achieved during fiscal 2007.
-By focusing on the development and sale of Ethernet-based, software-intensive products that enable flexible, cost-effective delivery of higher value communications services we seek to sustain recent gross margin improvements.
-Our gross margin, however, may be lower in future periods and continues to be susceptible to quarterly fluctuation due to a number of factors, including product and customer mix during the period, our ability to drive further product cost reductions, the level of pricing pressure we encounter, the effect of changes in our services gross margin, the introduction of new products or entry into new markets, charges for excess and obsolete inventory and changes in warranty costs.
+Gross margin for the second quarter was 52.7%, up from 51.3% for the first quarter of fiscal 2008 and 42.3% in the second quarter of fiscal 2007.
+For the second quarter of fiscal 2008, product gross margin was 55.6% and services gross margin was 28.7%.
+Increased gross margin for the second quarter reflects favorable product and customer mix and an improvement in service gross margin.
+We expect gross margin to decline slightly during the third quarter of fiscal 2008, in part due to the negative effect of the revaluation of the acquired WWP inventory described above.
+Gross margin continues to be susceptible to quarterly fluctuation due to a number of factors, including product and customer mix during the period, our ability to drive further product cost reductions, the level of pricing pressure we encounter, the effect of our services gross margin, the introduction of new products or entry into new markets, charges for excess and obsolete inventory and changes in warranty costs.